ManyPrimates/manyprimates.github.io/personalitylinkage.md

 ### I would like more information or have a question not answered here

 If you have any questions at all, please email [{{ site.email }}](mailto:{{ site.email }}) and someone from the team will be in touch shortly.
-If you are curious about the work that has been done with primate individual differences, I have included some links at the end of this message - these publications are a good place to start.

 ## Future plans

+In addition to linking these data into future ManyPrimates projects, we plan to compose a personality and well-being specific ManyPrimates paper.
+More information on this will be forthcoming, once we have a better idea of what data we will have.

 Thank you for being one of **ManyPrimates**!